gfornari/ethereum-test/README.md

 ## Contributing

-Any contribution is much appreciated.
+Any contribution is much appreciated ;)

 ## Authors